imalexianne/Quiz-Board/README.md

 | when you click on the correct answer, 2 marks are added but not shown.          | click | nothing |
 | when you click on the submit button  the score will be shown   | click submit|  your score is40  |
 |

+### User story

+As a User I want to answer questions in this Quiz-Bord, When I click on the correct answer, 2 marks are added but when I click on the wrong answer, nothing will  be added on marks.
+Finishing answering I submit while clicking on  the submit button, and the total marks will be shown as the score.